-Marvelously flavorful avocado fries are coated with almond meal, then baked in the oven until hot and creamy.
+These marvelously flavorful keto avocado fries are coated with almond meal and then baked in the oven until hot and creamy.

 The chipotle dipping sauce is a must!
 It adds so much flavor.
-And the entire recipe takes just 30 minutes to make.
+The entire recipe takes just 30 minutes to make.

-But then I remembered that it actually IS a good combination.
-Baked avocado eggs are wonderful.
-Baking makes the avocado extra creamy, and warm creamy avocado is a delicacy. 🥑
+While the idea of baking avocado might sound suspicious, it actually works.
+This avocado egg bake, for example, is wonderful.
+Baking makes the avocado extra creamy, and warm creamy avocado is a delicacy.

 Jump to: